 A while ago, I wrote an article about how to take care of rhinoceros beetles, which has received some attention on my old blog.
-Prompted by the comment below, which was posted on the kabuto mushi care sheet article, I decided to write about rhinoceros beetle collecting parks in Japan.
+Prompted by the comment below, I decided to write about rhinoceros beetle parks in Japan.

 So, I took to the internet.

-Based on the search results, I found that both in Tokyo and outside of Tokyo there are indeed several of these kabuto mushi “hunting” parks with stocked beetles.
+Based on the search results, there are indeed several of these kabuto mushi “hunting” parks with stocked beetles.
 I’ve compiled some of these Japanese rhinoceros beetle collecting parks into a list.

 Below are some of the higher recommended rhinoceros beetle hunting grounds and beetle collecting parks.
 If you decide to visit one of these, please double check the information by using Google translate or have a friend who can read Japanese help out.